Andringitra Massif

 Getting There

-The best time to visit Andringitra Massif is during the dry season, which typically runs from April to November.
-During this time, the weather is pleasant, and the trails are more accessible.
-It is important to note that the rainy season, from December to March, can make hiking trails slippery and potentially dangerous.
+The dry season, from April to November, is the best time to explore Andringitra Massif.
+The weather is generally pleasant, and the trails are more accessible.
+The rainy season, from December to March, can make hiking trails slippery and challenging, so plan accordingly.

 Exploring Andringitra Massif